 About the Author

 Jason Averbook is HRE’s People Side of Digital columnist.
-Averbook is a leading analyst, thought leader and consultant in the area of HR, the future of work and the impact technology have on that future.
-He is the co-founder and CEO of Leapgen, a global consultancy helping organizations shape their future workplace by broadening executive mindset to rethink how to better design and deliver employee services that meet the expectations of the workforce and the needs of the business.
+Averbook is a leading analyst, thought leader and consultant in the area of HR, the future of work and the impact technology have on that future of work.
+He is the co-founder and CEO of Leapgen, a global consultancy helping organizations shape their future of work by broadening executive mindset to rethink how to better design and deliver employee services that meet the expectations of the workforce and the needs of the business.
 Averbook will speak at the 2020 HR Technology Conference scheduled for Oct.
 13-16 in Las Vegas.
-He can be emailed at firstname.lastname@example.org.
+He can be emailed at email@example.com.